 Always the creative, Callah is the driving force behind the flowers on the farm.
 She immediately picked up a talent for growing and arranging flowers, per her namesake, the calla lily.

-When these two farmers aren’t out in the field or making deliveries, you can find them at a hip-hop show, listening to true crime podcasts, practicing stand up comedy bits, or snoozing on the couch with Dinah, the farm dog.
+When these two farmers aren’t out in the field or making deliveries, you can find them at a hip-hop show, listening to true crime podcasts, practicing stand up comedy bits, or snoozing on the couch with Lando, the farm dog.